-GRADE POINT REQUIRMENTS
+GRADE-POINT REQUIRMENTS

 An overall grade point of 3.0 on a 4.0 scale is required to remain in the Graduate Program.
 Passing grades, for graduate students, are A, B, and C. A minimum grade of B is needed to successfully complete EDG 730A and EDG 730B which are the two required internships for Educational Leadership.
-Likewise a minimum grade of B is needed to successfully complete EDG 740 which is the applied research class in Curriculum and Instruction.
-A graduate student, who obtains a grade lower than a B in these courses (EDG 730A, EDG 730B, and EDG 740) must repeat the course at Our Lady of Holy Cross College.
+A graduate student, who obtains a grade lower than a B in these courses (EDG 730A and EDG 730B) must repeat the course at Our Lady of Holy Cross College.